Malyangapa

-The Malyangaapa are an Indigenous Australian Tribe of people who live in the far western areas of the state of New South Wales.
+The Malyangaapa are an Indigenous Australian people who live in the far north western areas of the state of New South Wales.

 Language

 The Malyangapa spoke a dialect of the Yarli language.

 Country

 Malyangaapa country extends over some 5,900 mi2 with its centre at Milparinka around the head of Yancannie Creek.
-To the east their tribal boundaries ran to beyond Mount Arrowsmith.
+To the east their boundaries ran to beyond Mount Arrowsmith.
 The southern boundaries lay around Mutawintji and Sturt Meadow.

 Culture

-The Malyangapa practiced circumcision as a rite for males undergoing initiation.
+The Malyangapa practised circumcision as a rite for males undergoing initiation.
 In their dreaming lore the primordial creator-figure, rainbow serpent was called kakurra (corresponding to the Ngatyi of the Paakantyi and the akurra of their western neighbours, the Adnyamathanha.
 They shared close cultural and marriage links with the neighbouring Wanjiwalku.